Joacodef/CT-RATE_classifier/src/models/README.md

 ### `densenet3d.py`

-This file provides a 3D implementation of the DenseNet (Densely Connected Convolutional Network) architecture by wrapping `monai.networks.nets.DenseNet`.
-The wrapper ensures the model can be used seamlessly within the existing training framework.
+This file provides a self-contained 3D implementation of the DenseNet (Densely Connected Convolutional Network) architecture.
+It is adapted for 3D from the official PyTorch 2D version and does not rely on external libraries for its core structure.

 **Key Features:**

-  * **`DenseNet3D`**: The main class for the 3D DenseNet model, which integrates MONAI's DenseNet backbone with a custom classification head.
+  * **`DenseNet3D`**: The main class for the 3D DenseNet model, implemented with standard PyTorch modules.

 **Available Variants:**